 Marketing Public Sports Venue Requirement:

-a) Describe how the marketing campaign or promotion promotes and/or advertises the Equestrian Center outside of our immediate region (i.e. at least a 150 mile radius from the County boundary), nationally and/or internationally (include target markets, regions of advertising, and any other information relevant to answering this question).
+Describe how the marketing campaign or promotion promotes and/or advertises the Equestrian Center outside of our immediate region (i.e. at least a 50 mile radius from the County boundary), nationally and/or internationally (include target markets, regions of advertising, and any other information relevant to answering this question).

 b) How will you document that your promotion or campaign is executed in accordance with the Grant Award Contract should a grant be awarded?